Forty Looks Attractive

 Magnets fill a niche market – and have for the past 40 years.
-It’s one that, regardless of the economic situation, is fairly resilient.
+Regardless of the economic situation, it's one that is fairly resilient.

 “Resellers tell us time and time again how pleased they are with the performance of our magnets as a proven profit center for their stores.
 The fast-turning SKUs and planograms consistently do well, even when the economy has been in a slow period,” said Jim Madsen, National Sales Manager.
 The retail presence of Master Magnetics throughout North America has evolved from individually pegged products throughout a store in various categories to magnets being a separate profit center for resellers, with full inline planograms, floor displays, end caps, and merchandising graphic support for retailers.